karinlj/boozang-fifth/README.md

 # boozang-fifth

-The official Boozang custom WordPress theme for new Boozang launch, August 2020.
+The official Boozang custom WordPress theme for new Boozang launch, 2025.

 ##### Url: https://boozang.com/